 A great list of children’s books to support conversations on race, racism and resistance.
 Embrace Race also a bevy of articles and action guides for talking to kids.

-- I have also compiled a booklist of my favorite books by BIPOC authors and others that centre BIPOC characters, but I suggest looking first to the folx above.
+- I have also compiled a booklist of my favorite books by BIPOC authors and others that centre BIPOC characters (last updated May 2020), but I suggest looking first to the folx above.
 They’ve been doing this longer and have lived experience.

 IG Accounts I Follow With A Focus on Kid Lit & Education